-George Lake is a 11 mile lightly trafficked out and back trail located near Livingston, MT that offers the chance to see wildlife and is rated as moderate.
+George Lake is a 11 mile lightly trafficked out and back trail located near Livingston, Montana that offers the chance to see wildlife and is rated as moderate.
 The trail is primarily used for hiking, camping, and birding and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash